kongo2002/hatoml/README.markdown

-# HaTOML - TOML parser/encoder written in haskell
+# hatoml - TOML parser/encoder written in haskell

 [TOML][toml] (Tom's Obvious Minimal Language) by *Tom Preston-Werner* is a simple configuration file format inspired by JSON and YAML.